HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 chains of FMA with a feedback path from the output of operation N to one of the inputs of operation N+1.
 This is what we chose:

-* In benchmark `fma_multiplier_bidi`, the input data is fed to a multiplier argment of the FMA, multiplied by a constant factor, and alternatively added and subtracted from an accumulator.
+* In benchmark `fma_multiplier`, the input data is fed to a multiplier argment of the FMA, multiplied by a constant factor, and alternatively added and subtracted from an accumulator.
 This is effectively the same as the `add` benchmark, just with a larger or smaller step, so for this pattern we can study the overhead of FMA with possibly subnormal multipliers in isolation, without taking corrective action to guard against non-normal outputs.
-* In benchmark `fma_addend_max`, input data is fed to the addend argument of the FMA, and we add to it the current accumulator multiplied by a constant factor.
+* In benchmark `fma_addend`, input data is fed to the addend argument of the FMA, and we add to it the current accumulator multiplied by a constant factor.
   The result then becomes the next accumulator.
 Unfortunately, depending on how we pick the constant factor, this factor is doomed to eventually overflow or